Modern lifestyles pull us in all directions. It’s no wonder we are overwhelmed and stressed out by our busy schedules and cluttered homes.

 4. Automate your life

-Use a bill-pay service.
-Depending on your bank and billers, you may be able to request bills be electronically delivered, and the amount due paid automatically.
-Otherwise, you can set up recurring monthly payments.
+Free yourself from the anxiety of paying bills on time by automating the process.
+Depending on your bank and billers, you may be able to request that bills be electronically delivered, and the amount due paid automatically.
+Otherwise, set up recurring monthly payments.

 For expense tracking, skip the spreadsheets and use an app or tracking software, such as our partner PowerWallet.

-5. Stop buying more stuff
+5. Stop buying stuff